theAgileBear/Reddit-Monitoring-App/README.md

    - Request Limit
 3. Run application
 4. Application will open up default browser requiring user to authorize this application to use your reddit account (Press OK in browser)
+5. Copy redirected Uri into the browser to give application your access token
-5. Application will show output on Console
+6. Application will show output on Console